 For the rest of the afternoon, I told Mum and Aunty Bea about my holiday in Scotland, visiting all of the homes and places that were or still are owned by the family, including meeting Cousin Alexander and his family at Archerfield Estate, and the two-day holiday to Zurich, Switzerland, on the return journey.

 I informed Mum and Aunty Bea that Cousin Robert would be coming back to Australia in time for the mid-year school holidays, so he can take us on a short holiday around Tasmania.
-A day before school was due to start for another term; I caught up with two of my friends, Craig and Brad, while attending the St John’s Anglican Church.
+A day before school was due to start for another term; I caught up with two of my friends, Craig Ballard and Brad Cooper, while attending the St John’s Anglican Church.

 We attend St John’s when on school holidays, which we are in the choir for St John’s, and during school, we attend the School’s own chapel.
 After the church service, Craig invited us both too have lunch with his family, and go horse riding afterwards, which we accepted, as we enjoyed visiting his place, which is just 28 kilometres north- north east of school, in North Lilydale.